 - What Children Experienced in the Civil War: Three Young People at the Siege of Vicksburg

 - What Would You Have Done?
 Andrea Warren’s Books about Brave Children

-I am also available for collaboration projects with schools.
-As an example, this past year I collaborated via videoconferencing with the 5th grade team of an elementary school in Queens, New York, on a two-week unit about the orphan trains.
+I am also available for collaborative projects with schools.
+As one example, I collaborated via videoconferencing with the 5th grade team of an elementary school in Queens, New York, on a two-week unit about the orphan trains.

 I love to give seminars and workshops on writing, but to do them well I need several hours of presentation/writing/interaction time with participants.
 However, I have developed a presentation on writing creative nonfiction that is suitable for all grade levels and is very well received by students and their teachers.

 > Please contact me to discuss presentations and fees.

 In addition to speaking in children’s lit classes at various colleges and universities, at book festivals, and in numerous school districts across the country, here is a small sampling of groups and organizations I’ve presented for:

 - Politics & Prose Bookstore, Washington, DC